Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: January 17, 2022 issue

-‘Canola producers, particularly those with canola in storage, follow canola cash prices,’ says Neil Blue, provincial crops market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+‘Canola producers, particularly those with canola in storage, follow canola cash prices,’ says Neil Blue, provincial crops market analyst with the Alberta government.
 ‘However, not all canola producers track the difference between the cash price and the futures price for canola.
 That difference is termed “basis”.
 Following basis can give clues of what is happening in the market and provide pricing opportunity.’

 The basis is found by subtracting the futures price from a cash price.
 For example, in this historically strong canola market, one canola buyer’s March delivery cash price is $1028/tonne.
 The March canola futures is at $1021/tonne.
 Cash price of $1028 minus futures price of $1021 equals +$7/tonne March basis.

 ‘Sometimes this is referred to as an “over” basis, specifically $7 over the March futures,’ explains Blue.
 ‘Other buyers set their basis level according to how aggressively they need to attract delivery commitments from producers.
 When considering a basis quote, it is important to know which futures month is being referred to.
 Note that all buyers will not necessarily reference the same futures month for their basis quote for a specific delivery month.’